tsjk/docker-core-lightning/README.md

 # docker-core-lightning
-Dockerfile for building a core-lightning container
+Dockerfile for building a container with core-lightning and clboss